 If the farmer agrees to mediation, they respond in writing to the creditor's offer.
-Mediation will be provided by trained and experienced mediators through the Victorian Small Business Commissioner.
+Mediation will be provided by trained and experienced mediators through the Victorian Small Business Commission.
 The mediator acts as a neutral and independent person, and will work to assist farmers and creditors try to reach an agreement about current and future debt arrangements.

 Once the creditor receives a request to mediate from the farmer, the creditor contacts the Department of Economic Development, Jobs, Resources and Transport (DEDJTR), advising the farmer has accepted its offer to mediate.

-The Victorian Small Business Commissioner contacts the farmer and the creditor and provides both parties with preliminary assistance.
+The Victorian Small Business Commission contacts the farmer and the creditor and provides both parties with preliminary assistance.
 This includes discussing the objectives of mediation, the responsibilities of both parties, and determining a mutually acceptable time and place for mediation.

 At the conclusion of mediation, the farmer and creditor may agree to sign a binding agreement to resolve the dispute.
 The creditor must ensure that any binding agreement between the parties is reflected in any contract, deed, mortgage or other instrument.

-The creditor may request an exemption certificate from the Victorian Small Business Commissioner.
-If the Victorian Small Business Commissioner considers that satisfactory mediation has taken place, it will issue an exemption certificate, allowing the creditor to commence recovery action.
+The creditor may request an exemption certificate from the Victorian Small Business Commission.
+If the Victorian Small Business Commission considers that satisfactory mediation has taken place, it will issue an exemption certificate, allowing the creditor to commence recovery action.
 Mediation may still be considered satisfactory even when no agreement is reached between the parties.
 An exemption certificate remains in place in respect of a farm mortgage for three years.